 20. Arco da Rua Augusta

 I had to include this place in this list of Lisbon miradouros.
-The triumphal arch of Augusta Arch is the iconic building at the end of the lively shopping street Rua Augusta.
+The triumphal Augusta Arch is the iconic building at the end of the lively shopping street Rua Augusta.
 On top of the massive construction, the three statues representing Glory rewarding Valor and Genius, overlook the famous Praça do Comércio and the Tagus River.

-The €3 entrance fee pays off the view from the top of the arch.
-On one side you can see Praça do Comércio, the river, and the bridge in the background.
+The €4.5 entrance fee pays for the view from the top of the arch.
+On one side, you can see Praça do Comércio, the river, and the bridge in the background.
 On the other side, you can admire the colorful buildings, the castle, and the busy shopping street right below.
-I recommend going up close to sunset to enjoy an ever more magical view.
+I recommend going up close to sunset to enjoy an even more magical view.

 Aqueduto das Águas Livres

 The Águas Livres Aqueduct is a historic aqueduct built in the 18th century as a solution for the lack of drinking water in the city.
-The construction is 65 meters in height and its main section is 14 km long, although the whole system was 58 km long when completed.
+The construction is 65 meters in height, and its main section is 14 km long, although the whole system was 58 km long when completed.

 Topo Chiado

 If you’re looking for a bar with a nice view of Lisbon’s rooftops, this is it.
-Topo Chiado is hidden behind Convento do Carmo so make sure not to miss it.
-Just make your way behind the Convent’s ruins taking the small alley on the right side as you’re facing the entrance.
-You will need to go down the stairs and you will find an open space with seats and music, with a view of both the ruins of the Convent and the Elevador de Santa Justa.
+Topo Chiado is hidden behind Convento do Carmo, so make sure not to miss it.
+Just make your way behind the Convent’s ruins, taking the small alley on the right side as you’re facing the entrance.
+You will need to go down the stairs, and you will find an open space with seats and music, with a view of both the ruins of the Convent and the Elevador de Santa Justa.
 This is truly a nice place to enjoy a good drink with a great view, especially on warm summer nights.

-Park Bar
+Park Rooftop

 The place might not be very easy to find.
 You need to enter the parking lot from Calçada do Combro and take the elevator up to the last floor, then walk some more up the ramp.
 Just follow the music and the good vibes.